IE-bank-team/ie-bank-infrastructure/modules/storage/storage-account/file-service/share/README.md

 ### Parameter: `fileServicesName`

 The name of the parent file service.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: No
 - Type: string